emqx/emqx-docs/en_US/deploy/cluster/mria-introduction.md

 # Architecture

-EMQX 5.0 redesigns the cluster architecture with [Mria](https://github.com/emqx/mria) + RLOG, which significantly improves EMQX's horizontal scalability and is also the key behind 100M MQTT connection support with a single cluster.
+EMQX 5.0 redesigns the cluster architecture with [Mria](https://github.com/emqx/mria) + RLOG, which significantly improves EMQX's horizontal scalability and is also the key behind 100M MQTT connection support with a single cluster. <!--need to add a section about how users can work with a cluster with all nodes as core nodes-->

 <img src="./assets/EMQX_Mria_architecture.png" alt="EMQX Mria" style="zoom: 18%;" />